jojopirker/sdcProject/README.md

 The current deployed version can be visited under: http://sdc-project.azurewebsites.net.
 It gets automatically built and pushed on every new commit.

-*Below is schematic of our pipline for deployment:*
+*Below is a schematic of our pipline for deployment:*

 ![Pipleines](https://github.com/ds20m007/sdcProject/blob/main/etc/actions.png)